shyamkryadav/TrendifyShop/README.md

 # TrendifyShop

+Phase 1
+-Crate a Project
+-install all requirment techonology
+-setup a client and server
+-in client
+-header,login,register,home,footer page create
+- in server side
+- make df,moduls,routing,contoller in  serve side
+- store the register data in Db and check user is login or not

+phase -2
+-setup redux
+-get the data  form the redux
+-

 ## Overview

 This project is an e-commerce platform developed to provide a user-friendly online shopping experience.
 It includes features such as product browsing, user authentication, shopping cart functionality, and more.